 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services continues to design and construct repairs on 100 to 140-year-old public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland that are in deteriorating condition.
-The sewer pipes are showing signs of cracks, breaks, holes, offset pipe connections, and root and grease obstructions, putting the pipes at risk of structural failure.
-Repairs will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.
+Environmental Services is resuming work to repair public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland.
+Repairs to the 100 to 140-year-old sewer pipes will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.

-To repair the public sewer in the locations shown on the map, the city will continue to employ a process called Cured-in-Place-Pipe Lining (CIPP).
+To repair the public sewer in the locations shown on the map, the city will employ a process called Cured-in-Place-Pipe Lining (CIPP).
 Work crews access the sewer from manholes to insert a flexible liner inside the old pipe.
-Hot water, steam, or ultraviolet light inflates and cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.
+Steam or ultraviolet light inflates and cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.

 People who live and work near a CIPP repair project can sometimes smell a chemical odor during the pipe-lining work.
 The odor is from the chemical styrene, which is in the resin liner installed inside the pipe.
 The odor dissipates quickly once the installation process is complete.
 The amount of airborne styrene produced by the lining process is not expected to cause health issues for workers or the public.
 Click here for more details about CIPP.